 Today, we could finally, honestly, say… SDO is GO!!!
 The Solar Dynamics Observatory launched today at 10:23am EST by an Atlas V from Kennedy Space Center.
 (The wha?
 The this!
 And this!)
-And we got to see this:

 And there’s video of it as well.
 I haven’t seen an embeddable version yet, but click to see this one hosted on spaceweather.com, taken by 13-year-old Anna Herbst from California.
 The ripples were seen in the clouds as a result of a shockwave just after the craft went supersonic and as it hit “max-Q” or the point at which the pressure on the craft is at its maximum.
 (I didn’t keep track of the timing, but Nancy Atkinson of Universe Today did!)